A Helpful Guide for Understanding Your Most Powerful Dreams

 What Are Bad Dreams & Nightmares?

 If you remember your dreams frequently, you may notice that some of them take on a dark or frightening theme.
-It can feel scary and isolating having bad dreams or nightmares, but it’s important to note that you are not alone.
+Having bad dreams or nightmares can feel scary and isolating, but it’s important to note that you are not alone.

-A nightmare is defined as “dreams that bring out strong feelings of fear, terror, distress of anxiety.”
+nightmare is defined as “dreams that bring out strong feelings of fear, terror, distress, or anxiety.”
 They will feel more vivid than a regular dream, and you will often experience intense emotions upon waking.

-A few of the most commons themes in dreams include:
+A few of the most common themes in dreams include:

 • Teeth falling out